bishopivy/SVC/README.md

     - Drag the file you want to turn into Bishop's voice into the list of Audio Files.
 - Save (command S)
 - Stop the process in XCode and start again.<br>

-Test the plugin:
+## Running
+- Assuming Build and AudioPluginHost initialization have been performed.
 -  Double Click `AUAudioFilePlayer (AudioUnit)`.
-If its UI isn't already open
+If its UI isn't already open.
 - Double Click `SVC (AudioUnit)`.
-If its UI isn't already open
+If its UI isn't already open.
-- Check `Transfer` in the SVC plugin
+- Check `Transfer` in the SVC plugin.
-- Play your audio file
+- Play your audio file.
-- uncheck `Transfer`
+- uncheck `Transfer`.
 - Wait a few seconds to hear the converted version.